Planning for 2025

 Counselling can only be effective when the person wants to engage in it, so please talk with your child and get their permission before referring them.

 Students are now able to enjoy our recently refurbished counselling space thanks to donations from the Warehouse Manukau.
 The Warehouse donated to our school counselling space a new sofa, some beanbags, a rug, a side table, a throw, some cushions, a diffuser and a globe.
-The space is now a confortable and relaxing place for students to use and we are very grateful to The Warehouse for their generosity.
+The space is now a comfortable and relaxing place for students to use and we are very grateful to The Warehouse for their generosity.

 Transportation and Bus Information